Theory of zero-field superconducting diode effect in twisted trilayer graphene: Model and symmetries

 where $(P_1)_{l,l'} = \delta_{l,l'}\delta_{l,1}$ projects onto the first graphene layer.
 The first three contributions in \equref{SOCTerms} are SOC terms as they intertwine spin, $\vec{s}$, with orbital degrees of freedom, in this case valley and sublattice.
 These terms are often referred to as ``Ising'' ($\lambda_{\text{I}}$), ``Rashba'' ($\lambda_{\text{R}}$), and a ``Kane-Mele'' ($\lambda_{\text{KM}}$) SOC.
 The last term in \equref{SOCTerms} is a sublattice-imbalance term that can also be induced by the WSe$_2$.

 Recent first-principle calculations \cite{2021arXiv210806126N} show that, in particular for the rather large twist angles between WSe$_2$ and graphene in experiment \cite{SCPaper}, $m$ and $\lambda_{\text{KM}}$ are much smaller than $\lambda_{\text{I}}$ and $\lambda_{\text{R}}$.
 While our analysis can be straightforwardly generalized to include both $m$ and $\lambda_{\text{KM}}$, we set $m=\lambda_{\text{KM}}=0$ from here on, to simplify the presentation of the results.
+Additionally, we note that to partially account for relaxation effects, we take $w_0/w_1=0.875$, with $w_1=110$ meV, these values are chosen to best agree with experiment \cite{DWPaper}.
+Finally, for demonstration in Section \ref{s:tTLGdiode}, we will specialize to twist angle $1.5^{\circ}$, which lies within the range of twist angles considered experimentally \cite{SCPaper}.